mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/alerting-overview/index.md

   [ http_config: <http_config> ]

 # Files from which custom notification template definitions are read.
-# The last component may use a wildcard matcher, e.g. 'templates/*.tmpl'.
+# The last component may use a wildcard matcher, such as 'templates/*.tmpl'.
 templates:
   [ - <filepath> ... ]